Numerai Review: Hedge Fund Data Science Network

 How Does Numerai Work?

 This is how Numerai works.
 First, users are given existing datasets that have been modified so that there is no way of knowing what assets they refer to.
 Then, these users participate in weekly tournaments by submitting predictions their data models generated.
 These predictions are applied to new sets of market data by Numerai.
-Users who submitted accurate predictions of this new data receive payouts, normally a month after the weekly tournament has concluded.
+Users who submit accurate predictions of this new data receive payouts, normally a month after the weekly tournament has concluded.

 Behind the scenes, Numerai takes note of which users’ predictions are generating the most profitable investments and/or trades and puts them together to create a “meta-model”.
 This meta-model is then used by the Numerai hedge fund to trade assets more effectively.
 According to their Medium article, back-testing suggests this meta-model is not only more effective than linear or machine learning models, it is also less correlated to them.